kalininalab/ESP_Leak_Analysis/README.md

       ./SIP/data/2splits/test_C1e_2S.pkl
       ./SIP/data/Reports/Report_2Splits_C1e.log

-#### 2-2-SplitByESP.
+#### 2-2-SplitByESP.py
 * This script aims to generate a control set for each split produced by dataSAIL.
 The original ESP dataset contains some missing (NaN) data, and for some molecules, we couldn't find the SMILES string.
 Additionally, during parsing with dataSAIL, some molecules had invalid SMILES strings.
 Consequently, the size of the dataset is smaller than the original ESP dataset.

-* For the 1D split, we combine one of the hard split train and test sets and then split them using the method reported in the ESP paper.
-For the 2D split, we apply the same process to the C2 train and test sets.
-Since the 2D split is the hardest and we aim to minimize data leakage, some data points are not selected for the final splits.
-Thus, we combine the C2 split train and test sets and split them again using the ESP split methods.
 * This script accepts the same arguments as 2-1-SplitByDataSAIL.py:

-      python 2-1-SplitByDataSAIL.py --split-method [C2, C1e, C1f, I1e, I1f] --split-size [8 2, 7 2 1] --Data-suffix ['', _NoATP, _D3408]
+      python 2-1-SplitByDataSAIL.py --splitted-data [C2, C1e] --split-size [8 2, 7 2 1] --Data-suffix [NoATP, D3408]

-* However, as mentioned above, we use the data from the C2 split to create control data for the C2 split and for all 1D splits, since the number of data points is the same, we randomly choose C1e to create control data for all 1D hard splits (C1e, C1f, I1e, I1f).
+* However, `--splitted-data` takes string `C2` to get access to train and test sets generated  by  `C2` split method  to create control split for the `C2` split and same goes for `C1e`, since the number of data points is the same in all 1D splits, we randomly chose `C1e` to create control data for all 1D hard splits `(C1e, C1f, I1e, I1f)`.

 * Example:

-      python 2-2-SplitByESP_Method.py --split-method C1e --split-size 8 2 --Data-suffix ''
+      python 2-2-SplitByESP.py --split-method C1e --split-size 8 2

 * Output files:

-      ./SIP/data/2splits/train_ESP(C1e)_2S.pkl
-      ./SIP/data/2splits/test_ESP(C1e)_2S.pkl
-      ./SIP/data/Reports/split_report/Report_ESP(C1e)_2S.log
+      ./SIP/data/2splits/train_ESP-C1e_2S.pkl
+      ./SIP/data/2splits/test_ESP-C1e_2S.pkl
+      ./SIP/data/Reports/split_report/Report_ESP-C1e_2S.log
-* The `ESP(C1e)` emphasizes that the combined data of `C1e are used to perform the ESP split.
+* The `ESP-C1e` emphasizes that the combined data of `C1e` are used to perform the `ESP` split.